Darlaston: History

-By the end of the 1980s most of the industry in the town had closed and the town is now considered a ghost town, with an increasing high level of unemployment.
+By the end of the 1980s, most of the industry in the town had closed and the town is now considered a ghost town, with an increasingly high level of unemployment.
 In 2011 a total of 15 derelict sites in the town were designated as enterprise zones offering tax breaks and relaxed planning laws to any businesses interested in setting up bases in the selected areas.
-These enterprise zones are expected to create thousands of jobs and ease the town's long running unemployment crisis, which has deepened since 2008 as a result of the recession.
+These enterprise zones are expected to create thousands of jobs and ease the town's long-running unemployment crisis, which has deepened since 2008 as a result of the recession.

 Education

 The town is served by one large secondary school, Grace Academy, which until 2009 was known as Darlaston Comprehensive School.

-It is situated in the west of the town near the border with Bilston.
+Demographics

+According to the 2021 Census, Darlaston's built-up area population was 21,545 residents.
+Of the findings, the ethnicity and religious composition of the wards separately were:

+The religious composition of the built-up area at the 2021 Census was recorded as:

+The tables show that Darlaston is an ethnically diverse town and has several religions being followed.

 Notable buildings

 All Saints church

-All Saints' Church, Darlaston (1872) was destroyed by enemy air raids in July 1942.
+All Saints' Church, Darlaston (built 1872) was destroyed by enemy air raids in July 1942.
 A new church opened in 1952, designed by local architect Richard Twentyman.
 It is Grade 2 listed.